evanlitz/Bracket_Model/data/README.md

 # data/

 This directory holds all raw and intermediate data for the bracket model.
 It is **not tracked by git** — you must populate it yourself using the scraping scripts in `scripts/`.
+Note that a Kenpom Premium subscription is required to attain this data, which can be found on kenpom.com

 ---